 Jenny, who was born in 1940, lived in Headington, Oxford.
 Her bedroom faced towards Southfields Golf Course and Cowley.
 There was nothing between their house and the beginnings of Cowley.
 She remembers that, after the armistice in May 1945, she looked out of her window and thought there were a lot of stars out that night.
 Her mother nearly cried because it was the first time her daughter had seen streetlights, which had been turned off during the war.

-The Churchill Hospital at Headington was run by the USA during the war.
-This was across the valley from where they lived.
-Their mail was delivered by aeroplane and one day Jenny remembers running into her house in great excitement saying that a bomber had flown at tree top height over the valley and dropped the mail bags for the hospital.
+The Churchill Hospital was across the valley from where Jenny’s family lived was used by the US Army during the war.
+Its mail was delivered by aeroplane and one day Jenny remembers running into her house in great excitement saying that a bomber had flown at tree top height over the valley and dropped the mail bags for the hospital.
 A lot of American equipment was left behind after the war and her father noticed this when he went in for an operation.

 Interviewed by Tony Rogerson on 18 July 2006